ctimmer/simple-db/README.md

   - Must be correct type for the row data (dict or array)
   - pk can be a scalar value (1 key) or an array (multiple keys)
   - Key value should not contain key_separator or dump_separator
+- column_list
+  - ID(s) in the row data used to return column values
+  - Must be correct type for the row data (dict or array)
+  - Invalid IDs will be returned with a None value
+  - A dictionary is returned by this function
 - key, start_key, end_key
   - key value(s) used to access row data
   - start_key default is low value